-A. Grant funds won't be released until the grant sponsors have entered their bank account information in the Grant Center, sponsor contributions have been submitted to The Rotary Foundation, and any payment contingencies have been met.

-- B. Grant funds will be sent to the account listed in the Grant Center. - C. Project funds may not be paid to a vendor, cooperating organization, or beneficiary organization before project expenses have been incurred or services have been delivered. - D. Organizations being reimbursed for project expenses need to give the Rotary project sponsors copies of the original invoice or receipt before they'll be paid. - E. The people who have signing authority for the bank account need to be members of the sponsor clubs or districts. - F. Grants will be paid at the Rotary International exchange rate at the time of payment. - G. Grants for which the World Fund award is \$50,001-\$400,000, or total funding is \$100,001 or more that involves directed gifts or endowment earnings (Level 2 and 3), will be paid in installments according to a spending plan.
-Payments after the first installment will be made after the grant sponsors submit a satisfactory progress report and a Cadre representative conducts an interim site visit. - H. All grant-related transactions will be recorded using the current published monthly Rotary International exchange rate, and all grant-related transactions will be officially communicated in U.S. dollars. - I. For cash contributions sent to the Foundation, sponsors will be shielded from currency exchange fluctuations of more than 10% of the rate at the time it was approved. - J. The Foundation will not distribute to project sponsors currency gains of more than 10% of the rate at the time it was approved. - K. All cash contributions to global grants sent to the Foundation need to include an extra 5% to pay for processing and administrative costs.
+- A. Grant funds won't be released until the grant sponsors have entered their bank account information in the Grant Center, sponsor contributions have been submitted to The Rotary Foundation, and any payment contingencies have been met. - B. Grant funds will be sent to the account listed in the Grant Center. - C. Grant funds for a district-sponsored project will be paid only to a district or district foundation bank account.
+Grant funds for a club-sponsored project will be paid only to a club or club foundation bank account. - D. Project funds may not be paid to a vendor, cooperating organization, or beneficiary organization before project expenses have been incurred or services have been delivered. - E. Organizations being reimbursed for project expenses need to give the Rotary project sponsors copies of the original invoice or receipt before they'll be paid. - F. The people who have signing authority for the bank account need to be members of the sponsor clubs or districts. - G. Grants will be paid at the Rotary International exchange rate at the time of payment. - H. Grants for which the World Fund award is US\$50,001-US\$400,000, or total funding is US\$100,001 or more that involves directed gifts or endowment earnings (Level 2 and 3), will be paid in installments according to a spending plan.
+Payments after the first installment will be made after the grant sponsors submit a satisfactory progress report and a Cadre representative conducts an interim site visit. - H. All grant-related transactions will be recorded using the current published monthly Rotary International exchange rate, and all grant-related transactions will be officially communicated in U.S. dollars. - I. For cash contributions sent to the Foundation, sponsors will be shielded from currency exchange fluctuations of more than 10% of the rate at the time the grant was approved. - J. The Foundation will not distribute to project sponsors currency gains of more than 10% of the rate at the time the grant was approved. - K. All cash contributions to global grants sent to the Foundation need to include an extra 5% to pay for processing and administrative costs.
 Paul Harris Fellow recognition points will be awarded on the full cash contribution, and charitable tax receipts will reflect that amount.
 The additional 5% is not required for contributions sent directly to a project's bank account.
 Those contributions don't generate Paul Harris Fellow recognition points and the Foundation won't issue tax receipts for them. - L. All contributions to the Foundation that are above the amount pledged to the grant, or are sent to a grant after it has been paid, will be added to the World Fund. - M. If payment requirements aren't met within six months of approval, the grant will be canceled (see section 9, Canceled Grants).